nishatjahan62/nishatjahan62/README.md

 Hi!
 I'm **Nishat Jahan** — a **Junior Full-Stack Developer** working with the **MERN stack** (MongoDB, Express.js, React, Node.js), Next.js, and TypeScript — currently focused on building an **engineering mindset** and strengthening my **backend architecture** skills with Node and Express.

-- 🟢 **Currently:** Building real-world full-stack projects while deep-diving into backend architecture and growing my engineering mindset.
+- 🟢 **Currently:** Deep-diving into backend architecture and growing my engineering mindset.
-- 🎯 **My Focus:** Designing REST APIs, writing clean server-side logic, and connecting it seamlessly with intuitive frontends.
+- 🎯 **My Focus:** Designing REST APIs, writing clean server-side logic, and connecting it seamlessly with intuitive frontend.
 - 🌱 **Currently:** Deep-diving into backend architecture with Node and Express.
 - 🤝 Open to collaborations and freelance opportunities